mauritssilvis/darts/cli/java/README.md

 |       | D2 |  - | 1 |
 ```

+This table shows how the scores 1 to 4 can be reached for a specific type of darts game.
+Specifically, the table applies to an any-in, double-out game with the ‘standard’ London dartboard.

+Similarly, the command

 ```shell
 darts checkouts 20 21
 ```

+produces a checkout table for the scores 20 to 21 in such a game.
+In truncated form, this table looks as follows:

 ```markdown
 | Score |         1 |         2 |  # |